 TC Transcontinental has developed a solid framework for managing its principal risks.
 The objectives of this process are to identify the main risks inherent to our business, assess their impact, put in place a response strategy and monitor the progress of mitigation initiatives.
-Concerns about sustainability and protecting the environment are considered an operational risk and analysed through our global Enterprise Risk Management.
+Concerns about sustainability and protecting the environment are analysed through our global enterprise risk management.
 A preliminary list of all potential environmental and sustainability risks is completed and the likelihood of occurrence and magnitude of impact of each risk are weighed.
 Mitigation strategies are then developed by management for risks considered significant.
-This process is reiterated on an annual basis and is discussed at the Management Committee and the Governance and Social Responsibility Committee of the Corporation's Board of Directors.
+This process is reiterated on an annual basis and is discussed at the Corporation's Management Committee, Governance and Social Responsibility Committee and Board of Directors.